OpenAgentsInc/openagents/docs/for_agents/test_results.md

   ✓ authenticated user can send a message with a project                                    0.01s ✓ authenticated user can send a message to an existing thread                             0.01s ✓ unauthenticated user cannot send a message
-  ✓ message cannot be empty
+  ✓ message cannot be empty                                                                 0.01s
   ✓ project_id must be valid if provided

-  Tests:    51 passed (124 assertions)
-  Duration: 1.05s